TrehanChristie/dbt_retaildata_project/README.md

 # Case Study Context

-This modules challenges follow a case study for an ELT pipeline.
+This challenge follow a case study for an ELT pipeline.
 The dataset that you will be using is from the French company Greenweez.
 Greenweez is an organic e-commerce website that caters to B2C customers by offering a variety of products for a healthier and more sustainable lifestyle.

 In these challenges you assume the role of a Data/Analytics Engineer working on a project with the finance team.